IBM/security-verify-reactjs-tutorial/README.md

 ![confirmemail](images/email_confirm.png)

-### Deploy the application
+### 3. Setup the environment to deploy the services

 **Create an OpenShift cluster**

-Login to your IBM Cloud account and create an OpenShift cluster(https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift).
+Login to your IBM Cloud account and create an OpenShift cluster(https://cloud.ibm.com/kubernetes/catalog/create?platformType=openshift) if not created before.

 **Clone the GitHub repository**